 Happy bug free National Help a Horse Day!

-Supposedly from all the reports we’re seeing lately, this is another bad year for bugs.
-In the West, they say we will have more bugs because it was a wet winter.
+From all the reports we’re seeing lately, this is another bad year for bugs.
+In the West, they say we will have more bugs because it was a fairly dry winter.
 In the East, they say we will have more bugs because it was a longer, wetter winter.
 Whatever.
 All I know is that I’m seeing an early bunch of ants, spiders, earwigs and flies at my house, and I hate bugs.

 Unfortunately, I picked a hobby that is intrinsically associated with bugs.
-Horses!
-But this year I’m starting early with my secret weapon – natural diatomaceous earth (DE) insecticide.
-The chemical-free DE is made from microscopic skeletons of prehistoric algae – diatoms - that simply dry out and slice up insects like a samurai swordsman.
+Horses! (fyi, that would be my 25-year-old retired dressage horse Brit in the photo.)
+This year I’m starting my bug killer mission early with my secret weapon – diatomaceous earth insecticide (DE).
+The DE insecticide is made from microscopic skeletons of prehistoric algae – diatoms - that simply dry out and slice up insects like a samurai swordsman!

-I used DE at my barn last year, but I think I started too late in the season and didn’t use enough.
+I used diatomaceous earth insecticide at my barn last year, but I think I started too late in the season and didn’t use enough.
 Now I’ve got it down.
-This year, I started using EP Minerals DEsectTM, our OMRI listed (organic) insecticide a few weeks ago, and I use more of it.
+This year, I started using EP Minerals' DEsectTM, our OMRI listed (organic) insecticide a few weeks ago, and I use more of it.
 Every morning after I feed the horses and clean the barn and corral area, I arm myself with a small bucket of DE.
 I sprinkle it all over the manure pile until it’s white.
 I use it on any wet spots around the corral.
 I put it in the horses’ stalls in wet spots in addition to the shavings.
 I put it around the feed barrels where spiders like to hide.
 I’m a regular barn girl bug killing machine with my DE!
-I feel a lot better using non-toxic DEsect insecticide over the chemical-based fly spray I used to use.
-That can’t be good for the horses or me.
+I feel a lot better using DEsect insecticide over the chemicals I used to use.
+Those can’t be good for the horses or me.

-I’m also spreading DE around the perimeter of our house, in the flower beds and around the bushes and trees.
+I’m also spreading DEsect around the perimeter of our house, in the flower beds and around the bushes and trees.
 Goodbye, bugs!
-DE won’t harm the earthworms either, so you don’t have to worry about that.

 You’re probably asking yourself - what exactly does that have to do with EP Minerals and diatomaceous earth?
 Believe it or not, it is all related.
-First, we are animal lovers here at EP, especially when it comes to horses and dogs, and we love people who rescue them.
-I’ve personally rescued a two year old horse off the racetrack, Café, and an 18 year old Shetland mule, Bartholomule, from a bad home.
+First, we are animal lovers here at EP, especially when it comes to horses, cats and dogs, and we love people who rescue them.
+I personally rescued a two year old horse off the racetrack, Café.

 Second, EP Minerals is committed to the environment and sustainable solutions.
-In addition to our reclamation efforts, we provide and maintain wildlife habitats in the areas that we operate.
-Here in Nevada, that means wild horses, burros and bighorn sheep.
+In addition to our mine reclamation efforts, we provide and maintain wildlife habitats in the areas that we mine and operate.
+Here in Nevada, that means wild horses, burros, and bighorn sheep.